The Evolution Of Architectural Screening

 Another change in today’s building community is mixed use subdivisions and developments.
 Retail and professional have been mixing for years.
 Recently, we have seen a wider blend of industrial, commercial and even retail mixed use facilities.
 Small distribution facilities aligned next to retail and service based industries with storefronts is becoming more common.
 Industrial subdivisions with full scale landscaping, customer parking and sidewalks speckled with restaurants and shopping is not unusual.

-In these subdivisions and developments, industrial and commercial users are being held to the highest standards, providing full architectural screening throughout the property to provide an inviting feeling.
+In these subdivisions and developments, industrial and commercial users are being held to the highest standards, providing full architectural screen fencing and wall throughout the property to provide an inviting feeling.
 Designers want these facilities to feel like retail space while these perform like industrial.

 How to Get Developers and Owners Onboard?